datadryad/dryad-app/documentation/dryad_install.md

 ## Getting the Rails application running

-I'd *strongly* recommend installing [rbenv](https://github.com/rbenv/rbenv) for a local development asenvironment as a way to manage Ruby versions.
+I'd *strongly* recommend installing [rbenv](https://github.com/rbenv/rbenv) for a local development environment as a way to manage Ruby versions.
 Follow the installation instructions given on the rbenv site to install it, but make sure the `rbenv init` command is run in every shell (e.g., add it to .bashrc).
 Install the [Ruby build plugin](https://github.com/rbenv/ruby-build#readme) to make it easy to install different Ruby versions as needed.

 ```
 # make sure some basic libraries are installed that are probably required later (Ubuntu example)
 sudo apt-get install libxml2 libxml2-dev patch curl build-essential libreadline-dev

-cd dryad
+cd dryad-app
 rbenv install $(cat .ruby-version) # installs the ruby-version set in the .ruby-version file

 # update your rubygems version
 gem update --system

 # install bundler to handle gem dependencies
-gem install bundler:2.1.4
+gem install bundler:2.2.27
 ```

 **If you are running on OSX, ensure some gems are compatible with the system:**